Earth

 The effects of climate change on the environment are extensive and wide-ranging.
 When we look around us, we can see how shifting climatic conditions are disrupting ecosystems.
 One of the most well-known effects is the melting of glaciers and polar ice caps, which has resulted in rising sea levels.

-Results of climate change Glaciers breaking apart as they melt
+Results of climate change glaciers breaking apart as they melt

 Source: Positive.News